openstack/nova-specs/specs/ussuri/approved/destroy-instance-with-datavolume.rst

 Work Items
 ----------

+* Add a new microversion which enables code that allows updating ``delete_on_termination`` during a PUT request.
-* Add patch volume attachment support in nova API.
+* Change the original policy role name for update a volume attachment API.
-* Add microversion support.
-* Add patch volume attachment API support in python-novaclient.
+* Add new policy to the update a volume attachment API.
+* Change python-novaclient to support this microversion.
 * Add related tests.

 Dependencies